stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 imagination, and knew only too well into what hellish nightmare this tragedy somehow supernaturally dovetailed.
-I knew what I should see inside that gaping door around which the curious miners clustered, and did not flinch when my eyes took in the giant form, the rough corduroy clothes, the oddly delicate hands, the wisps of burnt beard, and the hellish machine itself&mdash;battery slightly broken, and headpiece blackened by the charring of what was inside.
-The great, bulging portmanteau did not surprise me, and I quailed only at two things&mdash;the folded sheets of paper sticking out of the left-hand pocket, and the queer sagging of the corresponding right-hand pocket.
+I knew what I should see inside that gaping door around which the curious miners clustered, and did not flinch when my eyes took in the giant form, the rough corduroy clothes, the oddly delicate hands, the wisps of burnt beard, and the hellish machine itself--battery slightly broken, and headpiece blackened by the charring of what was inside.
+The great, bulging portmanteau did not surprise me, and I quailed only at two things--the folded sheets of paper sticking out of the left-hand pocket, and the queer sagging of the corresponding right-hand pocket.
 In a moment when no one was looking I reached out and seized the too familiar sheets, crushing them in my hand without daring to look at their penmanship.
 I ought to be sorry now that a kind of panic fear made me burn them that night with averted eyes.
-They would have been a positive proof or disproof of something&mdash;but for that matter I could still have had proof by asking about the revolver the coroner afterward took from that sagging right-hand coat pocket.
+They would have been a positive proof or disproof of something--but for that matter I could still have had proof by asking about the revolver the coroner afterward took from that sagging right-hand coat pocket.
-I never had the courage to ask about that&mdash;because my own revolver was missing after the night on the train.
-My pocket pencil, too, shewed signs of a crude and hasty sharpening unlike the precise pointing I had given it Friday afternoon on the machine in President McComb&rsquo;s private car.
+I never had the courage to ask about that--because my own revolver was missing after the night on the train.
+My pocket pencil, too, shewed signs of a crude and hasty sharpening unlike the precise pointing I had given it Friday afternoon on the machine in President McComb's private car.

-  So in the end I went home still puzzled&mdash;mercifully puzzled, perhaps.
-The private car was repaired when I got back to Quer&eacute;taro, but my greatest relief was crossing the Rio Grande into El Paso and the States.
+  So in the end I went home still puzzled--mercifully puzzled, perhaps.
+The private car was repaired when I got back to Querétaro, but my greatest relief was crossing the Rio Grande into El Paso and the States.
 By the next Friday I was in San Francisco again, and the postponed wedding came off the following week.

-  As to what really happened that night&mdash;as I&rsquo;ve said, I simply don&rsquo;t dare to speculate.
+  As to what really happened that night--as I've said, I simply don't dare to speculate.
 That chap Feldon was insane to start with, and on top of his insanity he had piled a lot of prehistoric Aztec witch-lore that nobody has any right to know.
 He was really an inventive genius, and that battery must have been the genuine stuff.
 I heard later how he had been brushed aside in former years by press, public, and potentates alike.
-Too much disappointment isn&rsquo;t good for men of a certain kind.
+Too much disappointment isn't good for men of a certain kind.
 Anyhow, some unholy combination of influences was at work.
-He had really, by the way, been a soldier of Maximilian&rsquo;s.
+He had really, by the way, been a soldier of Maximilian's.

   When I tell my story most people call me a plain liar.
-Others lay it to abnormal psychology&mdash;and heaven knows I   was   overwrought&mdash;while still others talk of &ldquo;astral projection&rdquo; of some sort.
-My zeal to catch Feldon certainly sent my thoughts ahead toward him, and with all his Indian magic he&rsquo;d be about the first one to recognise and meet them.
+Others lay it to abnormal psychology--and heaven knows I   was   overwrought--while still others talk of  "astral projection " of some sort.
+My zeal to catch Feldon certainly sent my thoughts ahead toward him, and with all his Indian magic he'd be about the first one to recognise and meet them.
 Was he in the railway carriage or was I in the cave on the corpse-shaped haunted mountain?
 What would have happened to me, had I not delayed him as I did?
-I&rsquo;ll confess I don&rsquo;t know, and I&rsquo;m not sure that I want to know.
-I&rsquo;ve never been in Mexico since&mdash;and as I said at the start, I don&rsquo;t enjoy hearing about electric executions.
+I'll confess I don't know, and I'm not sure that I want to know.
+I've never been in Mexico since--and as I said at the start, I don't enjoy hearing about electric executions.